 - Supply any information that SDHC or HUD determines is necessary in the administration of the program, including submission of required evidence of citizenship or eligible immigration status.
-"Information" includes any requested certification, release, or documentation used for initial eligibility and for regularly scheduled reexamination or interim reexamination of family income and composition. - Disclose and verify Social Security Numbers, sign and submit consent forms for obtaining information. - Supply true and complete information. - Be responsible for a Housing Quality Standards damages and/or failed items caused by the family and allow SDHC to inspect the unit at reasonable times and after reasonable notice to comply with HUD requirements for an inspection. - Failure to allow SDHC to inspect the unit at reasonable times and after reasonable notice to comply with HUD requirements for an inspection. - Notify SDHC and the owner, in writing, at lease 30 days prior to vacating the unit or terminating the lease after the initial term of the lease. - Give/mail SDHC a copy of any owner eviction notice within ten (10) days from receipt of the notice. - Use the dwelling unit for residence by the family.
+"Information" includes any requested certification, release, or documentation used for initial eligibility and for regularly scheduled reexamination or interim reexamination of family income and composition.
+All changes of income must be reported within ten (10) days during the recertification period which begins with the receipt of the recertification packet and ends on the effective date of the recertification. - Disclose and verify Social Security Numbers, sign and submit consent forms for obtaining information. - Supply true and complete information. - Be responsible for a Housing Quality Standards damages and/or failed items caused by the family and allow SDHC to inspect the unit at reasonable times and after reasonable notice to comply with HUD requirements for an inspection. - Notify SDHC and the owner, in writing, at least 30 days prior to vacating the unit or terminating the lease after the initial term of the lease.

+- Give/mail SDHC a copy of any owner eviction notice within ten (10) days from receipt of the notice. - Use the dwelling unit for residence by the family.
 The unit must be the family's only place of residence.
-The unit address cannot be used by anyone other than approved household members as a mailing address. - Request, in writing, SDHC approval to add other family members, foster children, or a live-in aide as an occupant of the unit prior to moving them into the assisted unit. - Report to SDHC the birth, adoption, or court-awarded custody of a child, except for foster children, within ten (10) days of the change. - Notify SDHC in writing within ten (10) days if any family member no longer resides in the unit. - Ensure that if the family engages in legal profit making activities in the unit, that such activities are approved by the property owner and are incidental to primary use of the unit by the family. - Supply information or certification to verify that the family is living in the unit or relating to the family's absence from the unit.
+Children must reside in the unit 51% (186 days) of the year to be considered a household member.
+The unit address cannot be used by anyone other than approved household members as a mailing address. - Request, in writing, SDHC approval to add other family members, foster children, or a live-in aide as an occupant of the unit prior to moving them into the assisted unit. - Report to SDHC in writing the birth, adoption, or court-awarded custody of a child, except for foster children, within ten (10) days of the change. - Notify SDHC in writing within ten (10) days if any family member no longer resides in the unit. - Ensure that if the family engages in legal profit making activities in the unit, that such activities are approved by the property owner and are incidental to primary use of the unit by the family. - Supply information or certification to verify that the family is living in the unit or the family is absence from the unit.
 If the absence will be for more than 30 days, the family must notify SDHC in writing within ten (10) days from their absence.
-If a family member is absent from the unit more than 186 days, the "absent members" will be terminated.

-- Have a minimum of one household member who is a U.S. citizen, National, or has HUD-defined eligible immigration status. - Provide verification to SDHC that they have made prior request(s) to the landlord to resolve a Housing Inspection issue.
+If a family member is absent from the unit more than 186 days, the "absent members" will be terminated. - Have a minimum of one household member who is a U.S. citizen, National, or has HUD-defined eligible immigration status. - Provide verification to SDHC that they have made prior request(s) to the landlord to resolve a Housing Inspection issue.